 The field of Expressive Arts Therapy (aka EXA) is a method and philosophy of healing and creating change through the arts.

-Founded in the 1970′s, by a revolutionary group of artists, therapists and thinkers, including Shaun McNiff and Paolo Knill at Leslie University, in Boston Massachusetts.
+The field of Expressive Arts Therapy was founded in the 1970′s, by a revolutionary group of artists, therapists and thinkers, including Shaun McNiff and Paolo Knill at Leslie University, in Boston Massachusetts.
 In the intervening decades, it has become among the fastest growing helping professions in the world for a very simple reason.
-Expressive arts helps artists understand how to be helpful through the arts directly.
+Expressive arts helps artists understand how to be helpful directly through the arts, without reliance on psychology.

 Expressive Arts Therapy has a rich and complex philosophical background, which cannot be easily summed up.
 However there are four tenets which are of value in differentiating it from other arts therapies: